-The client services department at Orange has a data science team which, until two years ago, was performing mostly ad-hoc analysis for the business and had limited ability to work on more complex machine learning-based projects.
-In order to scale out the team and expand their scope, they had to overcome several challenges:
+The client services department at Orange has a data science team which, until two years ago, was performing mostly ad-hoc analysis for the business and had limited ability to work on more complex machine learning (ML)-based projects.
+In order to scale out the team and expand their scope, they had to overcome two key challenges:

-> - Tooling: Only those who knew the tool and its proprietary language could work with data, which limited the use of data to statisticians or data scientists.
+- Tooling: Only those who knew the team’s tool and its proprietary language could work with data, which limited the use of data to statisticians or data scientists.
 Even then, the data was difficult to access,making projects difficult to get off the ground.
-At the same time, the tool was geared toward BI and wasn’t capable of supporting machine learning-based data projects.
+At the same time, the tool was geared toward BI and wasn’t capable of supporting ML-based data projects.

 - Hiring: The data team at Orange was struggling to hire talented data scientists fresh out of university and with lots of ambition as well as creative ideas (traits they were seeking to enliven their data science practice).
 Unfortunately, this was largely a function of the tooling challenge, as young data scientists were largely looking for jobs where they could work with open-source tools (such as Python or R).
 Anyone they did bring on board had to learn the legacy tool and took months to get up to speed and start being productive